Miftau/Heart-Disease-Predictor-Devtown/README.md

 * Place your model artifacts into `/models` or update `app.py` configuration to point to correct locations.

+**5. Supabase Authentication Error**

+* Ensure `SUPABASE_URL` and `SUPABASE_KEY` are correct and the API key has sufficient permissions.
+* Check if email confirmation is enabled in Supabase Auth settings if required.

 ---

 ## Testing & Sample Data